thephilwells/wdio-cheerio-demo/README.md

 ## Fundamental Caveat

 The method uses WebdriverIO to pull an HTML string from the browser.
 After that, it uses cheerio to convert that HTML back into a DOM locally and uses cheerio again to crawl that DOM.
 This means the last time we're asserting something in the DOM, we're not asserting it directly in a browser.
 This will _usually_ not matter.
 In most cases, a DOM is just a DOM.
 Still, this is not adequate if you're intending to test functionality across browsers.
+Also, if your page's DOM updates frequently, there's a chance the copy you have stored locally could be stale.
 BEWARE!